 During the 1884-1885 winter season, it was the home of Walter Potter, a banker and dealer in commercial paper, and his wife, Helen (Fogg) Potter.
 They previously had lived at 36 Commonwealth.
 They had moved to the Hotel Vendome by 1886.

 During the 1891-1892 winter season, they were traveling in Europe and Egypt, and 18 Commonwealth was the home of merchandise broker Nathaniel Perez Hamlen, a widower.
 He previously had lived in Brookline.
 He continued to live at 18 Commonwealth during the 1892-1893 season, but had moved to 108 Beacon by 1894.

 Charles Dorr died in January of 1893.
 Mary Dorr continued to live at 18 Commonwealth with their unmarried son, George Buckman Dorr.
-They also continued to maintain their home on Mt.
-Desert.
+They also continued to maintain their home in Bar Harbor.

 On February 7, 1895, Mary Dorr transferred the property to herself for the remainder of her life, and then to her son, George.